 Other notable words: anti-vaxxer, censorware, copernicium, glocal, lipectomy, taxflation

-Making it to the Merriam-Webster dictionary this year, "alt-right" refers to white supremacists, neo-Nazis and other groups on the far right of the political spectrum.
-A subtweet, added this year, is addressed to a recipient without using their name or Twitter handle.
+Making it to the Merriam-Webster Dictionary this year, “alt-right” refers to white supremacists, neo-Nazis, and other groups on the far right of the political spectrum.
+A subtweet, a word added this year, is addressed to a recipient without using their name or Twitter handle.